 This site is in the Amazon Services LLC Associates Program, an affiliate program designed to provide us a means to earn fees by linking to Amazon.com and affiliated sites.

 Having a successful presale event for your fitness business can be the difference between having a great opening year or shutting down for business before the first year even ends.
 As a new business, you need to accept the fact that you’re going to be be hemorrhaging money for at least the first six months.
 You’ve got a lot of money going out in the form of rent, insurance and salaries, and you don’t have a whole lot of money coming in.
 How can you improve this equation?
 Increase the amount of money coming in by having a successful presale.
 If you didn’t think that you’d need a presale, you’re in for a start surprise.
 Not all businesses are booming from day one.
 It’s best to have your coffers partially full before you even open for business.
-Below you’ll find three simple tactics that will help you sell more presale gym memberships and help increase your business revenue during the first few months.
+Below you’ll find three simple tactics that will help you sell more presale gym memberships and help increase your sales and revenue during the first few months.